How to prepare for an interview and deal with it

-You can do this by easily going on Google, their social media accounts: IG, FB, LinkedIn, Twitter… (many companies even show their offices, how they regularly dress, and what kind of environment they have) and, of course, the company website.
+You can do this by easily going on Google, their social media accounts: IG, FB, LinkedIn, Twitter… Many companies even show their offices, how they regularly dress, and what kind of environment they have.
+Furthermore, of course, the company website.

-This is key because it works both ways, first, to understand the current situation of the company, and potential insights for you to discuss with the interviewer (remember, a good interview is a two-way conversation), and second, it makes you understand even better if this is the right company for you.
+This is key because it works both ways, first, to understand the current situation of the company.
+Second, potential insights for you to discuss with the interviewer (remember, a good interview is a two-way conversation).
+And third, it makes you understand even better if this is the right company for you.

 Think about interesting fresh information about your professional career

-- Refresh your memory and illustrate according to the job: What I mean by that, is to tailor made your experience according to the job you are applying for.
-It is great that you worked once as a Barman in Barbados but unless you are applying for a job in hospitality, it won't be relevant, as well as, it is great you managed a 50mill budget last year but if you don’t mention specific numbers and how you did it, it will become a blank statement easy to forget.
+- Refresh your memory and illustrate according to the job.
+What I mean by that, is to tailor made your experience according to the job you are applying for.
+It is great that you worked once as a Barman in Barbados, but unless you are applying for a job in hospitality, it won't be relevant.
+As well as, it is great you managed a 50mill budget last year but if you don’t mention specific numbers and how you did it, otherwise it will become a blank statement easy to forget.

 There are many ways, and stiles, to prepare for this.
-For me, the easiest way is to grab the job description and prepare your experience and speech according to the requirements of the job.
-And what I mean by preparing, is to discuss concretely the experience you acquired in that specific subject and put real examples.
+In my opinion, the easiest way is to grab the job description and prepare your experience and speech according to the requirements of the job.
+Thus, what I mean by preparing, is to discuss concretely the experience you acquired in that specific subject and put real examples.
 Illustrate the different situations: how you reacted to them, the impact these had in the business (mentioning numbers, percentages, anecdotes, etc.), is a great way.

 Ask a lot of questions to the interviewer

-- Think about questions you want to ask: This point links in a way to the first point we discussed, because asking key questions to the interviewer works both ways: It shows how interested you are in the role and the company, and by asking them you can also understand if the company, and job, is the right one for you.
+- Think about questions you want to ask.
+This point links in a way to the first point we discussed, because asking key questions to the interviewer works both ways.
+It shows how interested you are in the role and the company, and by asking them you can also understand if the company, and job, is the right one for you too.